How Much Does a Sauna Cost to Run?

 The cost of running a sauna isn’t a one-size-fits-all calculation—it depends on several key factors that vary from one setup to another.
 From the size of the sauna and the type of heater you choose to how often and how long you use it, these variables play a significant role in determining operating expenses.

-Additionally, insulation quality, energy rates, and even the materials used in construction can greatly impact efficiency and costs.
+Additionally, insulation quality, energy rates, and even the materials used in sauna construction can greatly impact efficiency and costs.
 By understanding these factors, you can make informed decisions to optimize your sauna experience and manage expenses effectively.

 1. Size of the Sauna